czheo/syntax_sugar_python/README.md

 # syntax_sugar

-This lib adds some syntax sugar to Python.
+This lib adds some syntactic sugar to Python.

 NOTE: This is merely a prototype.
 Everything is evolving.